-The comparison of LFS and Weekly Payroll data in Chart 2c shows that the series track relatively closely.
-The main exception is the period from September to October, where the jobs series is yet to show the same strength of increase as the LFS employment data.
+The comparison of LFS and Weekly Payroll data in Chart 2c shows that the series track relatively closely, especially from May onwards.

 A further comparison can be made with data on employment and jobs from the ABS quarterly Labour Accounts.
 Table 3 shows a similar pattern of timing in and size of changes in those measures as the other data sources.
 An additional insight available from the Labour Accounts is that a large decrease in multiple jobholding occurred from the March to June quarter, followed by a partial reversal to the September quarter.